mesosphere-backup/dcos-vagrant/README.md

 # Appendix: Authentication

-When installing the Enterprise Edition of DCOS (>= 1.6) on dcos-vagrant, the cluster will prompt for a username and password when using the dcos-cli or the web dashboard.
+When installing the Enterprise Edition of DCOS (>= 1.6) on dcos-vagrant, the cluster will prompt for a username and password when using the DCOS CLI or the web dashboard.

 If you're using the provided 1.6 installer config file ([etc/config-1.6.yaml](./etc/config-1.6.yaml)) then the superuser credentials are by default `admin`/`admin`.